 - Use that custom field for payment in a form that creates or edits posts of your custom post type.

 Normally, you would want to ask for payment immediately when submitting a form.
-For this, select Clear the cart and include only the selected product.
+For this, select the Clear the cart and include only the selected product option.

 WooCommerce uses a cart to hold selected products and Toolset Forms Commerce ads the product to the cart automatically.
 When you choose to clear the cart, the result will be that visitors will need to pay only for the selected product, regardless of what they had in the cart before.

 You can’t create multiple posts in the same order and have the status for those posts updated when the order changes status.
 For the post status update you must clear the cart for which you will need to use custom coding.